antonioastorino/Digital-Circuit-Simulator/README.md

 > IMPORTANT: do not to use this profiling tool inside a recursive function as it generates misleading results!

 ---
-## Documentation automatically generated on Sat May 16 23:22:01 CEST 2020
+## Documentation automatically generated on Tue May 19 00:24:12 CEST 2020
 NOTE: Generator under construction - be patient :)

 ## Class DCSDLatch